Medical Ministry International in Ghana

 • Government: Presidential Republic

 The Ghana Cedis (GHS) is the currency.
 MMI staff will help you exchange money once you arrive.
 Bring US bills over $50.00 in good condition (new and clean with no marks or tears).
 Bills less than $50.00 are exchanged for a small rate.
 Traveler’s checks are not easily cashed. $100 bills older than 2006 are also not accepted.

-Known for its gold in colonial times, Ghana remains one of the world’s top gold producers and is also noted for their timber, diamonds, cocoa, pineapple, bauxite and manganese production.
+Ghana, officially the Republic of Ghana, is a unitary presidential constitutional democracy, located along the Gulf of Guinea and Atlantic Ocean, in the subregion of West Africa.
+Known for its gold in colonial times, Ghana remains one of the world’s top gold producers and is also noted for their timber, diamonds, cocoa, pineapple, bauxite, and manganese production.
 The economy continues to rely heavily on agriculture which accounts for 35% of GDP and provides employment for 60% of the work force.

 Western Africa, bordering the Gulf of Guinea, between Cote d'Ivoire and Togo

 Tropical; warm and comparatively dry along southeast coast; hot and humid in southwest; hot and dry in north